-The court of competent jurisdiction depends on the amount of the dispute.
+The competent court depends on the amount of the dispute.

-The court having jurisdiction shall depend on the sums involved in the dispute.
+The competent court depends on the sums involved in the dispute.

-- For a dispute less than or equal to €10,000, it is the local court or the judicial court.
+- For a case less than or equal to €10,000, it is the local court or the judicial court.

 Who shall I contact